Overview

 See a review of the topics OCMH has championed over the years and highlights here.

-Our strategic focus is social connectedness of youth, and we convene stakeholders around improving youth belonging and social connections.
-Our goal is straightforward: if youth have vibrant, positive connections with family, peers, and supportive adults, their foundation will be strong, and they will be better prepared to build relationships as they move through life.
+Our strategic focus is youth belonging and voice.
+Our goal is straightforward: if youth feel a sense of belonging and feel they are heard, their foundation will be strong, and they will be better prepared to build relationships as they move through life.
+Towards that end, we convene people and organizations to join us in increasing youth belonging, amplifying youth voice, and improving children's mental health.

 Our Values: Collaborative across systems · Data driven · Family and youth guided · Promote inclusivity and equity among all stakeholders